Connected Children

 Mom with Infant, Attribution-http://www.flickr.com/photos/28096801@N05/3472083342/sizes/s/in/photostream/

 But first, let me say this: before having children, I really didn't have huge mothering cravings.
-When my firstborn came along, however, a different story, and it amazed me how natural it was to stay tuned with him.
+When my firstborn came along, however, there became a different story, and it amazed me how natural it was to stay tuned with him.
 He became my instructor on how to raise connected children.

 Perhaps, because he was born with a physical challenge that slowed his muscle development, it was critical for his survival that I stay tuned.
 Well-meaning individuals wanting to hold him, thought that my hovering and explaining that his head needed support were the anxiousness of an over-protective new mother.
 But it didn't take long for me to realize that it was up to me to make sure that he was not abandoned to the cluelessness of others (apologies for my bluntness!), regardless of what others might think of me.
-(By the way, he is a strong, buffed, young man today!)
+(By the way, he is a strong, able, young man today!)

 Then as he entered that period of time when his preferences were quite clear to him (and he had a strong personality), but he hadn't begun to speak except for several words, there were times when I could not figure out what would appease him.
 As I attempted to retain the bond with him, I'd sing, I'd dance, I'd stand on my head, I'd get frustrated (this 'connected children' stuff is a lot of hooey, I'd think), I'd be willing to try anything, sometimes, to no avail.
 Thankfully he was pretty easygoing...I have often thanked him for being so forgiving in my efforts to evolve.